Image

 A Complete Cass County, MO Criminal Defense Lawyer

-The experienced Cass County, MO criminal defense lawyers at Combs Waterkotte take a extensive array of case types and criminal charges, such as:
+The knowledgeable Cass County, MO criminal defense lawyers at Combs Waterkotte take a extensive array of case types and criminal charges, such as:

-Choosing the right lawyer can be the difference between your case going in your favor and losing your rights and freedoms.
-In contrast with other Cass County criminal defense lawyers, our firm centers our entire experience around complete, total client satisfaction.
-When you choose Combs Waterkotte, you can be assured that you can talk to your Cass County, MO criminal defense lawyer at any time of day to discuss the facts of your case, how you want to proceed, or any other topic.
-No matter where you are, the time of day, or your current situation, you will have a direct line to your attorney to lend an ear in your time of need.
+Finding the right lawyer can make the difference between your case going in your way and losing your rights and freedoms.
+Unlike other Cass County criminal defense lawyers, our firm places total client satisfaction at the center of our practice.
+When you choose Combs Waterkotte, you can be assured that you can talk to your Cass County, MO criminal defense lawyer 24/7 to discuss the facts of your case, legal strategy, or anything else.
+Regardless of where you are, what time it is, or your current situation, you will have a direct line to your attorney to lend an ear in your time of need.

 When Should I Call A Criminal Defense Lawyer?

-If you are ever questioned by the police, you may believe that if you “lay low” or say the right thing, you will be all right and they will not give you any more trouble.
-However, this situation happens rarely, if ever, and you should take any criminal investigation seriously and be ready to call a trusted St. Louis criminal defense lawyer at any time.
+If you are ever questioned by the police, you may think that if you “lay low” or say the right thing, you will be fine and they will not give you any more trouble.
+However, this is not always the case, and you should take any criminal investigation seriously and be ready to talk to an experienced St. Louis criminal defense lawyer at any time.

-It is entirely possible that you may not think you need to chat with a criminal defense lawyer, but calling one could vastly improve the circumstances of your case.
+It is 100% possible that you may not think that it is necessary to talk to a criminal defense lawyer, but calling one could greatly improve the circumstances of your case.
 Here are a few instances where calling a Cass County defense lawyer is the right decision:

-• When police “just want to ask questions”.
-If you were at the scene of a crime and were just passing through, it’s fine to talk to the police.
-However, you still need to watch your mouth, as the police did not directly witness the crime: after all, this is why they are looking for witnesses in the first place.
-A rookie or overzealous officer could see your account the wrong way and consider you a person of interest.
-If police want your witness statement, request if you can make an appointment with the officer.
-This way, you can talk to an attorney, discuss what you saw and how you fit into the situation, and make sure what you tell the police emphasizes that you were just a bystander.
-If the facts of your case are not clear and could possibly place you under suspicion, it’s a good idea to hire a criminal defense lawyer to protect your rights.
+• When investigators “just want to ask questions”.
+If you were at a crime scene and were in no way involved it, it’s logical to talk to the police.
+However, you still need to watch what you say, as the police did not directly see what happened: after all, this is why they are talking to you in the first place.
+An inexperienced or overzealous officer could take your statement the wrong way and think that you are a prime suspect.
+If police want your witness statement, request if you can make an appointment with a detective.
+This way, you can call an attorney, discuss what you saw and how you were involved, and make sure what you tell the police leaves no doubt that you were just a bystander.
+If the facts of your case are murky and could lead to you being a person of interest, you should hire a criminal defense lawyer to protect your rights.

-• When police want you to sign a document.
-Police cannot order you to do anything unless they have a reasonable suspicion that you committed a crime.
-The Fourth Amendment to the Constitution gives you protection from unreasonable searches and seizures, and greatly limits their ability to get search warrants or force you to grant access to personal information.
-However, police will occasionally ask you to sign “releases”, which permit them to get blood work or scans to see if you had drugs or alcohol in your bloodstream.
-If the police want you to sign one of these documents, politely decline and request to speak with a lawyer.
-Voluntarily allowing the police to get access to these records, even if they did not have a legal reason to request them, automatically makes them admissible in court as evidence, so it is critical to know your rights at all times.
+• When police want you to sign something.
+Police cannot order you to do anything unless they have a reasonable hunch that you committed a crime.
+The Fourth Amendment to the Constitution gives you protection from unreasonable searches and seizures, and heavily sanctions their ability to obtain search warrants or make you grant access to personal data.
+However, police will sometimes ask you to sign “releases”, which allow them to get blood work or scans to see if you had drugs or alcohol in your bloodstream.
+If the police request that you sign one of these papers, politely decline and ask to speak with a lawyer.
+Voluntarily allowing the police to gain access to these records, even if they did not have a good reason to ask for them, automatically makes them admissible in court as evidence, so it is crucial to know your rights at all times.

 • When you have been arrested for a crime.
-This is the most logical time you need a criminal defense lawyer in Cass County, MO.
-If you are ever taken into custody by the police, you should immediately invoke your right to remain silent, say that you do not want to answer any questions without a lawyer by your side, and call a Cass County criminal defense lawyer who can help you defend yourself against charges and accusations.
+This is the most obvious time you need a criminal defense lawyer in Cass County, MO.
+If you are ever actually detained by the police, you should immediately invoke your right to remain silent, say that you do not want to answer any interrogation without a lawyer by your side, and call a Cass County criminal defense lawyer who can help you stand up against charges and accusations.

 Fixing Traffic Tickets In Cass County, MO

-If there’s one thing that Cass County drivers do not like to see in their rear-view mirror, it’s the distinctive sight of police sirens pulling them over for a moving violation.
-Motorists all around Cass County, MO know that local municipal police departments use traffic tickets not to promote good driving habits, but sometimes as a way to fill city coffers (especially if the town you are driving through has a declining property tax base, or indeed does not have a property tax at all).
+If there’s one thing that Cass County drivers do not want to see on their rear bumper, it’s the distinctive sight of police sirens pulling them over for something they did on the roads.
+Motorists all over Cass County, MO know that local municipal police departments use traffic tickets not to promote good driving habits, but sometimes as a secondary revenue stream (especially if the municipality you are driving through has a declining property tax base, or indeed does not levy property tax on homeowners).

-Getting a traffic ticket in Cass County, MO isn’t just a nuisance, it’s also a financial penalty.
-If you elect to pay your Cass County traffic ticket, you essentially plead guilty to the charges you were pulled over for and they go on your driving record.
-Depending on the severity of your offense, you could be facing a suspension or revocation of your driver’s license, and your car insurance premiums will greatly increase.
-Tickets generally cannot be struck from your driving record for a minimum of three years, as well, which means that if you are pulled over another time during this window you could be looking at harsher penalties.
+Getting a traffic ticket in Cass County, MO isn’t just a nuisance, it’s also a drain on your finances.
+If you elect to pay your Cass County traffic ticket, you essentially plead guilty to the charges you were accused of and they go on your driving record.
+Depending on the degree of your offense, you could be staring down a suspension or revocation of your driver’s license, and your car insurance premiums will greatly increase.
+Tickets generally cannot be removed from your driving record for a minimum of three years, as well, meaning that if you are pulled over once again during this period you could be facing stiffer penalties.

 More and more Cass County drivers are choosing Combs Waterkotte as their Cass County traffic ticket lawyer, and with good reason.
-Combs Waterkotte brings unequaled legal knowledge to every one of its cases, even minor moving violations.
-Our firm works non-stop to make sure that the charges on your traffic ticket are reduced to non-moving violations (which, once paid, do not stay on your record or influence insurance premiums) or have your ticket dismissed due to police error.
-Most importantly, our premier Cass County traffic ticket lawyer services come at an excellent value, providing you access to premier legal services at a price you can afford If you have recently been written a traffic ticket in Cass County, MO and do not want it to hamper your driving record, call us now at (314) 900-HELP to speak with our firm and begin the process of fixing your Cass County traffic ticket.
+Combs Waterkotte brings unmatched legal knowledge to all its cases, even minor moving violations.
+Our firm works without rest to ensure that the charges on your traffic ticket are reduced to non-moving violations (which, once paid, are removed from your record or influence insurance premiums) or have your ticket dismissed due to police not following proper procedure.
+Most importantly, our premier Cass County traffic ticket lawyer services come at an excellent value, providing you access to quality legal services at a price you can afford If you have recently been written a traffic ticket in Cass County, MO and do not want it to affect your driving record, call us now at (314) 900-HELP to speak with our firm and begin the process of getting your Cass County traffic ticket fixed.

 Other cases we take on in Cass County, MO include: